kaitlyn-rice/circle/README.md

 # cs145-lab4

-My Name: Please edit this.
+My Name: Kaitlyn Rice

-About This Project: Please edit this.
+About This Project: This lab creates a circle using get set methods then compares two circles to each other.